 In 1987 and 1988, the economies of Massachusetts and New England were among the strongest performers in the nation, with growth rates considerably higher than those for the national economy as a whole.
 Between 1989 and 1992, however, Massachusetts and New England experienced growth rates significantly below the national average.
 From 1992 to 1997, growth rates in Massachusetts and New England tracked the U.S. growth rate quite closely.
 In 1999 and 2000 the economies of both the Commonwealth and the region grew at a faster pace than the nation as a whole.
 However, both the U.S. and Massachusetts experienced slower growth in 2000 than in 1999, while New England's growth accelerated.
-Over the decade, growth of the Massachusetts economy averaged 3.9 percent, while New England, making up an average of 47.7 percent of New England's total Gross State Product and an average of 2.7 percent of the nation's economy over the past decade.
+Over the decade, growth of the Massachusetts economy averaged 3.9 percent, while New England and the nation have each experienced average growth of 3.5 percent.
+The Massachusetts economy is the largest in New England, making up an average of 47.7 percent of New England's total Gross State Product and an average of 2.7 percent of the nation's economy over the past decade.
 In 2001, Massachusetts experienced negative growth in the GSP of 0.4 percent, the first decline since 1991.
 New England GSP was flat in 2000 and the United States GSP grew by 0.4 percent.